 If you’re ready to start a new career, learn how Criminal Justice courses can get you started.

-Contemporary Issues in Criminal Justice: In this course, students will observe the principle issues in contemporary criminal justices as well as the future predictions.
-Students will focus on the three components of criminal justice, court, police and corrections: past, present and future.
+Contemporary Issues in Criminal Justice: In this course, students will observe the principle issues in contemporary criminal justice as well as future predictions.
+Students will focus on the three components of criminal justice, court, police, and corrections: past, present, and future.
 The students will also participate in analytical review and discussion at the local, state, federal and global levels of the criminal justice system.

 Criminal Justice students at McCann School of Business & Technology also receive hands-on training through externships where you’ll be able to apply your knowledge in the real world.
 For more information, download our Course Catalog.